wp-plugins/dashboard-cleanup/readme.txt

 This plugin will help you remove meta boxes for wordpress.org feed, other news, recent drafts, right now, recent comments, incoming links, plugins box, quick press.
 You can also remove admin menu icons.

-The options page is located under the dashboard menu as "Cleanup".
+The options page is located under the Dashboard menu item as "Cleanup".
 From there you can remove the meta boxes you do not want.

 == Installation ==